fadden/CiderPress2/cp2/Manual-cp2.md

 Files are specified as relative paths from the root directory, except for the root directory itself, which is specified as ":" or "/".
 The root directory may be renamed (to change the volume name) but not moved.
+This can be used to change the volume number stored in the DOS VTOC, but will not affect the volume numbers stored in the sector headers.

 Moving a directory into a subdirectory of itself is not allowed.
-Moving files between file archives or filesystems is not allowed.
+Moving files between file archives or filesystems (e.g. between partitions) is not allowed.

 If `<new-name>` exists and is a directory, the file is moved into the directory, keeping its original name.
 If multiple source files are